donderdag 26 september 2024

 What’s the main difference for you personally when you look at those three albums with Andy at the helm?

 “Look, Warped Vision was actually all a bit rushed.
 We had the studio booked.
 The same studio we had used for the previous two albums.
 We liked it there.
 It works for us.
 But then obviously, Martyn (Birchall, bass) and Dave (Wainfor, guitar) decided to leave the band.
 I think it was about two months after they hinted at leaving the band that they actually left.
 It took them a while to confirm they were leaving.
 It must have been a hard decision for them to make.
 So, we lost a bit of time there.
 We couldn’t do much.
 But Scott (Frankling, drums) and me kept going down every week, continuing to write new stuff.
 I had called some friends to see if they would be interesting in filling in should they decide to leave.
 So, when they actually confirmed, we could move fairly quickly with finding replacements.
 After the boys told us the sad news, I called them up and they immediately jumped in.
 We had six songs by then.
 And then the new Martin (Wiseman, guitar) and Izak (Ian Buxton, bass), both wrote a song each.
 Which was pretty good.
-Because the previous Martyn and Dave had unfortunately lost interest.
-Palo Verde was a difficult time.
-I was bringing songs down to the rehearsal room.
-Saying: 'what do you think' and the lack of enthusiastic response was painful for me.
-I love those guys man, we started the band together, it hurt.
-I guess their departure had been coming for a long time…”
+Because the earlier Palo Verde album was a difficult time in many ways.
+We had signed with PsychoWaxx which on paper was the greatest thing ever for us, trips to the USA, paid for playing Vegas, doing all the Sky Valley stuff etc. In reality it was kinda sucking the fun and excitement out of the band, we weren't the carefree guys doing it for a laugh anymore.
+We suddenly had hard schedules to work with and difficult label owners and this made the song writing process less organic and more forced.
+It's probably what changed the future of the band and made Martyn and Dave realise they didn't need this anymore and had more important stuff to do with their lives.
+I love those guys man, we started the band together, it hurt when they left.
+But I guess their departure had been coming for a long time and Scott and me both fully respected and understood their decisions but at the same time wished they would stay..."

 That’s not audible on Palo Verde at all.
 Impressive production in that case!